 So, I took a leap and as it’s me, I did it with both feet straight in because if I’m gonna do something and I need to do it full-on.

-If you have been following my blog or my social media sites you will know that I have made the full switch from disposable nappies to reusable ones, I have ditched the wet wipes for washable cloths and I am loving it!
+If you have been following my blog or my social media sites you will know that my biggest eco-friendly switch I have made is the one from disposable nappies to reusable ones and I have also ditched the wet wipes for washable cloths and I am loving it!
 Eight weeks on and I have a great collection of cloth nappies from several brands, I have ones just for night-time, I have ones I love, ones that aren’t quite so pretty, ones that are just so funky that they make me want to go and buy more!!
 My most recent purchase was a reusable swim nappy too.
 I’m going to do a post solely on cloth nappies because it’s a huge topic but if you want to learn about all in ones, I have a post right here.

 The main point I can make on the cloth nappy change is that all you really need to do is get your head around doing some extra washing.
 Instead of lobbing everything in the bin, you simply pop it in a bucket or straight in the washing machine and you can choose whether you do a wash every day or every other day– this will depend on how many nappies you are getting through, how many you have purchased and how much washing you usually have to do each day but I don’t find a wash a day is causing me too much extra work as there is no pre-soaking to consider and they’ve been drying pretty quickly in this summer weather.